 Anthropologist by training (PhD, U Chicago).
-Misanthrope by choice.
+Skeptic by choice.
 Professor at Indiana University Bloomington with stints as a Visiting Professor at MIT, University of Manchester, and La Universidad Nacional Mayor de San Marcos in Peru, also the country where I've done much of my research.
 Broad interests in social theory, popular culture, resistance, anarchism, art, music, race, class, and the end times for homo sapiens.
 Musician when there's time.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 I’m a great place for you to tell a story.